kdomac-14/AC215_HARV/docs/pipeline.md

 ## Pipeline Overview

-The HARV ML pipeline consists of 5 sequential containerized components that transform raw images into a deployable face recognition model.
+The HARV ML pipeline consists of 5 sequential containerized components that transform raw images into a deployable lecture hall recognition model.
 Each component is independently containerized, enabling reproducible execution and easy debugging.

 **Full Pipeline Flow:**
 ```